bouncmpe230/cpp_core_concepts/README.md

 }
 ```

+`balance` is private.
+Users interact with `deposit()` and `getBalance()` — no direct access.

-## 8. Inheritance
+## Inheritance

 Inheritance allows one class to inherit properties and methods from another class.
-It promotes code reuse and establishes a parent-child relationship between classes.
+It promotes code reuse and logical hierarchies.

 ```cpp
 #include <iostream>